Jaseci-Labs/jaseci/docs/docs/md/docs/building-blocks/language_models.md

 ## Remote LMs

 These language models are provided as managed services.
 To access them, simply sign up and obtain an API key.
+Before calling any of the remote language models listed below.

+> **NOTICE**
+>
-Before calling any of the remote language models listed below, make sure to set the corresponding environment variable with your API key.
+> make sure to set the corresponding environment variable with your API key.
 Use Chat models for better performance.

 ```python
 llm = mtllm.llms.{provider_listed_below}(model_name="your model", verbose=True/False);